-An example of a perfect eighth interval that is written melodically.
-The notes will be executed one after the other, left to right.
+An example of a perfect eighth interval that is written harmonically.
+The notes will be executed together.
 The type and size will be discussed in greater detail later on.

-Another example of a harmonic interval, which is a perfect eighth.
-The second note is an octave higher that the lower note and is played simultaneously.
+Another example of a melodic interval, which is a perfect eighth.
+The second note is an octave higher than the lower note and is played serially..

 Internationally recognised certificate courses in theory of music.

 Here are a few considerations when starting out with harmony.
 Know the intervals formed by the adjacent notes of the scale as well as other permutations.
 Initially we will learn to create intervals from the tonic (root or first note of the scale) to each of the other notes of the scale.